klabranche/pytoh/README.md

 ### Sharing your app with others (Port Forwarding)

-By default the ports used by the container are private to your session only.
+By default, ports used by the container are private to your session only.
 However, you can make it public to show your work to others.
 This is ideal for a simple demo.

 >:exclamation: Don't do this for anything other than a demo.
 This is not meant for production work or replacement of a server or web hosting.

 1. Select `PORTS` tab that is in the terminal window.
-1. Right click port 5000, select `Port Visibility` and then `Public`
+1. Right click port 5000; select `Port Visibility` and then `Public`
 1. Select `TERMINAL` tab again and then type at the command prompt `flask run`.

 Now when you open the browser you will have a new url.
 You can share this URL with others.